 - Beans help to prevent anemia due to folate deficiency.
 Their folate content may also help to reduce DNA damage.

-Note: Studies show that eating beans has a positive impact on blood glucose, LDL cholesterol and blood pressure, even if you do not experience weight loss.
+Note: Studies show that eating beans has a positive impact on blood glucose, LDL cholesterol, and blood pressure, even if you do not experience weight loss.

 - Beans are naturally nutritious, but canned beans can be overloaded with fat and sodium.
 If you have high blood pressure, read the labels and choose a brand with a ratio of about 1:1 (calories: mg sodium).
-Remember that it is not enough to rinse the beans since they already have high amount of sodium in their pulp.
+Remember that it is not enough to rinse the beans since they already have a high amount of sodium in their pulp.
 Instead, try organic brands that come with very low amounts of sodium and are BPA-free.
 You may also want to explore the option of cooking your own beans at home.

 - Some people are especially sensitive to the fiber in beans and may experience intestinal discomfort.
 This happens because beans contain certain types of fiber and complex carbohydrates that the human body cannot digest, as we lack the necessary enzyme.
 To prevent this, try these tips: